 The fall of third-party cookies will bring a certain level of privacy and transparency to the digital advertising ecosystem.
 However, there will be hardly any impact on the ad fraud existing in the advertising world.
 Instead, the marketers will require strict preventative measures to protect their ad campaigns from fraudsters.

 As a result of the phase-out of third-party cookies, the marketers will be vulnerable in terms of the targeted audience.
-And in this case, to protect their ad spends and ensure that they reach the right audience, the need for an ad traffic validation suite is more important than ever.
+And in this case, to protect their ad spends and ensure that they reach the right audience, the need for an ad fraud detection is more important than ever.